 Transfer FAQ

-Q: When will I know I am accepted?
+Q: When will I know my Admissions Decision?
 How will I know what courses transfer?

 Non-Health Science majors will receive an admissions decision within 2 weeks of completing your application.
-Health Science majors may have to wait a bit longer depending on the time of year you apply.
-Official credit evaluations will be sent to you shortly thereafter.
+Health Science majors may expect a decision with 3-4 weeks depending on the time of year you apply.
+Official credit evaluations are not calculated until a student has been accepted and may take up to 2 weeks.

 Students who have earned academic credit at other accredited four-year institutions of higher education may transfer credit up to a maximum of 90 semester hours.
 The number of credits that are transferred is determined when you are accepted to AIC.
 Each individual department stipulates which courses must be taken to fulfill the major or minor.